Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment

 There are a few places in the code where there are long nested properties.
-These can be easily destructured to mnake your work easier.
+These can be easily destructured to make your work easier.

 Consider this block of code.